Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Method

+In this paper, we evaluate our framework by modifying PPO, REPPO and Maximum Entropy WPO to their Diffusion-based variations DA-MDP: PPO, DA-MDP: REPPO and DA-MDP: WPO.
+For DA-MDP: PPO we use the log-derivative trick combined with importance weights to optimize Eq.~\ref{eq:diffusion_surrogate} and extend the clipping mechanism to learnable forward diffusion processes (see App.~\ref{app:diffppo}).
+For DA-MDP: REPPO we optimize Eq.~\ref{eq:diffusion_surrogate} using the parametrization trick and adapt REPPOs auxiliary loss \citep{jaderberg2016reinforcement} to diffusion-based MDPs (see App.~\ref{app:diff_aux_loss} for more details).
+In the next paragraph, we describe the DA-MDP: WPO loss.
+In practice, DA-MDP: WPO follows the same setup as DA-MDP: REPPO, but with the policy loss replaced by the DA-MDP: WPO loss.
+Details on Value and Q-function training can be found in App.~\ref{app:critic_training_details}.

-We extend diffusion-based policies to \emph{Wasserstein Policy Optimization (WPO)} \citep{pfau2025wasserstein}, which can be derived by projecting the Wasserstein Gradient Flow of the surrogate loss in Eq.~\ref{eq:diffusion_surrogate} via the reverse-KL into parameter space (see App.~\ref{app:WPO_deriv}).
-Thus we obtain the following surrogate objective for \textbf{DiffWPO}: {\eqsizesmall
+\paragraph{DA-MDP: WPO.} We extend diffusion-based policies to \emph{Wasserstein Policy Optimization (WPO)} \citep{pfau2025wasserstein}, which can be derived by projecting the Wasserstein Gradient Flow of the surrogate loss in Eq.~\ref{eq:diffusion_surrogate} into parameter space (see App.~\ref{app:diff_WPO_derivation}).
+Thus, assuming nonshared parameters between $q_{\theta} (a^{k-1}_t| a^{k}_t , s_t)$ and $\pi_\theta (a^k_t| a^{k-1}_t, s_t)$ we obtain the following surrogate objective for \textbf{DA-MDP: WPO}: {

-} where the gradient of this loss should be scaled afterwards using the inverse Fisher Matrix or its approximations as in \citet{pfau2025wasserstein}.
-For additional implementation details, see App.~\ref{app:DiffWPO}.
+} where $a^{k-1}_t \sim q_{\theta^*}(\cdot | \tilde{s}_{\tilde{t}})$.
+In projected Wasserstein Gradient Flows, the resulting gradients are typically preconditioned by the inverse Fisher matrix, which is intracktable for neural networks, and thus we rely on approximations.
+Unlike in WPO in our diffusion setting, the reverse diffusion kernel for VP-SDEs is not a simple Gaussian, so the natural-gradient updates from \citet{pfau2025wasserstein} cannot be applied.
+However, our DA-MDP: WPO implementation is based on REPPO which uses Lagrange multipliers to constrain the deviation between $q_\theta$ and $q_{\theta^*}$.
+Therefore, we argue that an implicit preconditioning effect is already provided, and thus we choose to not use any additional preconditioning, which worked well in our experiments.
+For more details for on DA-MDP: REPPO, DA-MDP: WPO and DA-MDP: PPO we refer to App.~\ref{app:DA_MDP_algos}.
+Pseudocode is provided in App.~\ref{app:pseudocode}.